 BUT...

 Where does the hydrogen come from in the first place?

-That's a very good question, and the answer was in the talk on the "The Beginning of Everything"?
+That's a very good question, but the answer is too long to be given here.
+Perhaps the solution is a future talk on the "The Beginning of Everything"?